vickyvaf/smart-tutor/README.md

 3.  **Open Application**
     Navigate to `http://localhost:5173` in your browser.

-## Suggestion

-While this project utilizes `react-katex` per specific requirements, it is generally recommended to use **`rehype-katex`** for rendering markdown with math. `rehype-katex` integrates seamlessly with the unified ecosystem (react-markdown, remark, rehype), offering better performance and automatic handling of math syntax without manual parsing or alignment workarounds.

-You can check from this branch.

 ## Implementation Details

 - **Mock Data**: The questions are hardcoded in `src/data/questions.ts`.